adamsorbie/Neuroimmunological-methods-in-stroke-research-course-2024/README.md

 ## Gut_brain_axis_course - Intro to RNAseq analysis

 Today we will perform a fairly simple analysis of RNAseq data.
-This dataset comes from another lab in our institute, AG Liesz, and was published a few years back: https://www.jneurosci.org/content/40/5/1162.long.
+This dataset comes from another lab in our institute, AG Liesz, and was published in 2020: https://www.jneurosci.org/content/40/5/1162.long.
 Here the authors treated mice with short-chain fatty acids (produced by the gut microbiota) after stroke and found that it improved recovery.

 Load the libraries: "DESeq2", "tidyverse", "EnhancedVolcano" and "clusterProfiler".